tfeldmann/organize/README.md

 pip3 install -U organize-tool
 ```

-If you want the text extraction possibilites, install with e xtra `textract` like this:
+If you want the text extraction capabilities, install with `textract` like this:

 ```bash
 pip3 install -U organize-tool[textract]